blazingdrummer/BakedModpack/README.md

 #### Please don't bug other devs with issues or feedback!
 Go to the [Contact Info](https://thunderstore.io/package/blazingdrummer/BakedModpack/#contact-info) section and I'd be happy to help you!
 I'll pass on any information the others will need, so try steer clear of the #tech-support channel of the main modding Discord with Baked-related questions if possible.
 Thanks!

 # Installation
-  1. Install a mod manager that can automatically install dependencies **and** handle modpack installations.
-(I'd recommend Ebkr's excellent [r2modman](https://thunderstore.io/package/ebkr/r2modman/) manager).
+  1. Install a mod manager that can automatically install dependencies **and** handle modpack (packages that include a `.modpack` file) installation.
+(Ebkr's excellent [r2modman](https://thunderstore.io/package/ebkr/r2modman/) is the **ONLY** manager that I know of that currently supports both of these.
+Using another manager might result in version mismatch and multiplayer issues.)

   2. Install the BakedModpack "mod" to automatically install all of the mods and configure them.
       - With r2modman, simply install the program, create a new profile, click the **Online** section, and search for "BakedModpack".
 Then click **Download**.

-  3. Read the Overview below for a brief rundown on the changes you need to know about before playing the modpack and join the [Discord](https://discord.gg/QRtdUbV) to stay up-to-date with any changes.
+  3. Read the Overview below for a brief rundown on the changes you need to know about before playing the modpack and join the [Discord](https://discord.gg/CYYJdrz) to stay up-to-date with any changes.

   4. Click **Play Modded**.